More on generating a Starter Compliance Matrix – Real world usage statistics

 We first met a number of joint customers and specifically heard how VisibleThread customers such as Buchanan and Edwards were automatically generating a first pass compliance matrix in minutes, savings days of effort.

-We also conducted a survey in March, 2012 with subscribers of deltek’s GovWinIQ product.
-We asked two questions in that survey.
+We also conducted a survey in March, 2012 with subscribers of deltek’s GovWinIQ product:

 Question 1: What are people doing today to create a compliance matrix?